RydertHuGlIfE/velltui/README.md

               \/
 ```

-VellTUI is currently in alpha development  starting as a high-performance Python TUI for rsync file transfers  sir.
+VellTUI is currently in alpha development  starting as a high-performance Python TUI for rsync file transfers .
 Our ultimate vision is to expand it into a complete remote server command center  integrating full system administration  process management with tools like btop  and remote execution capabilities.
 ---

 ## Architecture